2025 Georgia state elections

-Several elections will take place in the U.S. state of Georgia in 2025.
+Several elections took place in the U.S. state of Georgia in 2025.

 Public Service Commission special elections

-Special elections for Public Service Commission Districts 2 and 3 were held on November 4, 2025.
+Special elections for Public Service Commission (PSC) districts 2 and 3 were held on November 4, 2025.
 Both seats were previously scheduled for election in 2022, but were delayed by federal court order during litigation in the case Rose v.
 Raffensperger.
 The primary was held on June 17, 2025.
 It was the first statewide special election in Georgia for a non-federal office since the 1998 special election for an at-large seat on the PSC, as well as the first odd-year special election for a statewide non-federal seat since the 1883 Georgia gubernatorial special election.
-Democrats flipped both seats, with Alicia Johnson defeating Republican incumbent Tim Echols for District 2 and Peter Hubbard defeating Republican incumbent Fitz Johnson for District 3.
+Democrats flipped both seats, with Alicia Johnson defeating Republican incumbent Tim Echols for district 2 and Peter Hubbard defeating Republican incumbent Fitz Johnson for district 3.
 Johnson and Hubbard became the first Democrats elected to statewide non-federal office since 2006, with Johnson becoming the first African American woman elected to statewide office.

 State legislative special elections

-Senate District 21 special election
+Senate district 21

 A special election was held on August 30 to succeed State Senator Brandon Beach, who was appointed by President Donald Trump as U.S. Treasurer.
 Out of seven candidates, Democrat Debra Shigley and Republican Jason Dickerson advanced to the September 23 runoff, where Dickerson defeated Shigley.